 At a health clinic in Valencia, Carabobo one Contributor reported the quality of the services at the site as ‘not very trustworthy.’

 We repeated the exercise with pictures of restaurants, grocery stores and street markets as a proxy to understand the current conditions around access to food.

-While many people appear to be wearing facemasks out in public areas in Caracas and Miranda, there does not seem to be a strong emphasis on social distancing as many open-air markets as documented in these photos show large crowds standing close together.
+While many people appear to be wearing face masks out in public areas in Caracas and Miranda, there does not seem to be a strong emphasis on social distancing as many open-air markets as documented in these photos show large crowds standing closely together.
 Contributors reported between 20-50 people in close proximity in all of these locations.

-Outside of the capital people still appear to be donning facemasks to go to public spaces and markets seem overall less crowded.
+Outside of the capital, people still appear to be donning face masks to go to public spaces and markets seem less crowded overall.
 This could be due to overall lower population density in these areas and/or more space available outside of highly urbanized spaces.
-From these photos, we were not able to get a good sense of quantity and quality of food available in Caracas and Miranda states as compared with elsewhere in Venezuela but we hope to investigate this issue further.
+From these photos, we were not able to get a good sense of quantity and quality of food available in Caracas and Miranda states as compared with elsewhere in Venezuela, but we hope to investigate this issue further.

-Food insecurity has been an ongoing issue in Venezuela throughout the crisis and is now being felt more acutely due to chronic fuel shortages and subsequent lack of ability to transport food being produced.
-Previously the capital and surrounding areas were somewhat insulated from food shortages that were impacting the rest of the country but photos from supermarkets and food shops taken during the COVID outbreak tell a different story.
+Food insecurity has been an ongoing issue in Venezuela throughout the crisis and is now being felt more acutely due to chronic fuel shortages and the subsequent lack of ability to transport food being produced.
+Previously, the capital and surrounding areas were somewhat insulated from food shortages that were impacting the rest of the country, but photos from supermarkets and food shops taken during the COVID-19 outbreak tell a different story.
 Currently, it seems that citizens in Caracas and Miranda states are also experiencing long lines and wait times while trying to purchase food similar to those in other parts of Venezuela.